CivicPress/site/README.md

 # CivicPress Nuxt Site

 Static landing site for CivicPress built with Nuxt 4 and Nuxt UI Pro.
-The project evolves the original HTML manifesto into a localized (English/French) experience with strong SEO and GitHub Pages deployment.
+The project evolves the original HTML manifesto into a localized (English/French) experience with strong SEO and GitHub Pages deployment on `civicpress.io`.
+The legacy domain `civic-press.org` will redirect to the new site.

 ## Requirements